hsynercn/tutorials-all-paths/Udemy/Ultimate AWS Certified Cloud Practitioner 2023/Section_03_What_is_Cloud_Computing.md

 IT Terminology

-- Network: Cables, routers and servers connected with each other
+- Network: Cables, routers and servers connected with each other.
 - Router: A networking device that forwards data packets between computer networks.
 They know where to send your packets on the internet.
 - Switch: Takes a packet and send it to the correct server/client on your network.